Skip to main content

 • “Honestly, I think I'd prefer to just pay for the game and not face microtransactions.”

-The music in the game is generally well-received, with players appreciating its pleasantness and how it complements the gameplay atmosphere.
-However, some find it repetitive over time, and certain puzzles require specific knowledge of classical music composers and their works, which can be frustrating for those unfamiliar with the subject.
-Overall, while the music enhances the experience, it also presents challenges that may not appeal to all players.
+The music in the game is generally well-received, with many players appreciating its pleasantness and how it complements the gameplay atmosphere.
+However, some find it repetitive over time, and certain puzzles require specific knowledge of classical music composers, which can be frustrating for those unfamiliar with the subject.
+Overall, while the music contributes positively to the experience, its integration into challenging puzzles may not appeal to all players.

 • “The sound effects and background music complement the gameplay, enhancing the overall atmosphere.”

-• “It kinda frustrates when you're on a streak of solved puzzles and then you face a door where you need to know classical music composers or the timeline of historical revolutions.”
+• “It kinda frustrates when you're in a streak of solved puzzles and then you face a door where you need to know classical music composers or the timeline of historical revolutions.”

 • “Some puzzles require you to recognize music composers or sports rules.”